shikijs/shiki/docs/languages.md

 - Find grammar for a language by searching `<lang> textmate` on GitHub or searching `<lang>` on VS Code Marketplace
 - Add your grammar to [/scripts/grammarSources.ts](/scripts/grammarSources.ts)
 - In [/packages/shiki/samples/](/packages/shiki/samples/), add a code sample file `<id>.sample` for your language.
+A sample should include a variety of language syntaxes and succinctly capture the idiosyncrasy of a language.
 Format requirements:
   - Space for indentation
   - Less than 100 columns if possible
   - Link to source in the last line, for example `# From https://poignant.guide/book/chapter-5.html`